influxdata/telegraf/plugins/outputs/kinesis/README.md

 ### format

 The format configuration value has been designated to allow people to change the format of the Point as written to Kinesis.
-Right now there are two supported formats string and custom.
+Right now there are three supported formats; string, json and custom.

 #### string